sheafui/components/posts/how-to-manage-modals-for-tall-stack-apps.md

 // Just right (100px): Deliberate gesture, but not exhausting
 ```

-We tested with actual users.
-100px is the sweet spot between intentional gesture and comfortable interaction.
+100px is the sweet spot (I think 🙂) between intentional gesture and comfortable interaction.

 ### The Opacity Fade Effect